Buoys, Beacons, and Lights, Oh My!

 Buoys and beacons can also have numbers.
 Red buoys are even-numbered, and green buoys are odd-numbered.
 This numbering system gives you a hint of which way your vessel is going – numbers ascend as you move away from land and descend as you move closer to shore.

-The interval and frequency of the light flashes, along with the colour, reveals the meaning of a buoy.
-However, you will likely need a nautical chart of the area to correlate a buoy with the light characteristics you see on the water.
+The interval and frequency of the light flashes, along with the color, reveals the meaning of a buoy.
+However, for effective marine navigation you will likely need a nautical chart of the area to correlate a buoy with the light characteristics you see on the water.
 On a chart, each buoy marker will have a light display abbreviation to indicate the type of flashes the light emits.
 If you are in the United States, jump to page 21 of the US Coast Guard Aid to Navigation Systems PDF to learn the abbreviations.
 For Canadian boaters, you can learn more about the lights on each buoy here.

 If you ever find yourself in unknown waters, try to find a way between green and red buoys, and avoid areas with orange and white hazard buoys.

 There is a lot to learn about the buoys, beacons, and lights on the water.
 So much so that we need to reference nautical charts and Coast Guard materials from time to time.
 To continue learning about the various markings on the water, visit the US Coast Guard PDF ‘US Aids to Navigation Systems’ or the Canadian Buoyage System outline from Boaterexam.com.